-8.0% Series A Unsecured Bonds (A Bonds) 8.65% Series Ra Unsecured Bonds (Ra Bonds) \$35,000,000 Maximum Offering Amount (35,000 Bonds) \$10,000 Minimum Purchase Amount (10 Bonds)
+8.0% Series A Unsecured Bonds (Series A Bonds) \$75,000,000 Maximum Offering Amount (75,000 Bonds) \$10,000 Minimum Purchase Amount (10 Bonds)

-Red Oak Capital Fund VI, LLC, a Delaware limited liability company, or the "Company," is offering \$35,000,000 in the aggregate, its 8.00% Series A Unsecured Bonds, or the "A Bonds,", and its 8.65% Series Ra Unsecured Bonds, or the "Ra Bonds," and collectively, the "Bonds," pursuant to this offering circular.
-The purchase price per Bond is \$1,000, with a minimum purchase amount of \$10,000, or the "minimum purchase;" however, the Company, in the Manager's sole discretion, reserves the right to accept smaller purchase amounts.
-The A Bonds and the Ra Bonds will bear interest at a rate equal to 8.00% and 8.65% per year, respectively, payable to the record holders of the Bonds quarterly in arrears on January 25th, April 25th, July 25th and October 25th of each year, beginning on the first such date that corresponds to the first full quarter after the initial closing in the offering.
-The Bonds will mature on December 31, 2028.
+Red Oak Capital Fund VII, LLC, a Delaware limited liability company, or the "Company," is offering \$75,000,000 in the aggregate, its 8.00% Series A Unsecured Bonds, or the "Series A Bonds," or the "Bonds," pursuant to this offering circular.
+The purchase price per Bond is \$1,000, with a minimum purchase amount of \$10,000, or the "minimum purchase"; however, the Company, in the Manager's sole discretion, reserves the right to accept in individual investment cases, smaller purchase amounts.
+For example, but not by way of limitation, the Manager may choose to accept a smaller purchase amount from a potential investor who has previously invested in other offerings of the Sponsor.
+Alternatively, but again not by way of limitation, the Manager may choose to accept a lesser amount from an investor who would like to make a subsequent, additional investment in the Bonds.
+The Manager is not obligated to treat all cases similarly.
+The Series A Bonds will bear interest at a rate equal to 8.00%, payable to the record holders of the Bonds quarterly in arrears on January 25th, April 25th, July 25th and October 25th of each year, beginning on the first such date that corresponds to the first full quarter after the initial closing in the offering.
+The Bonds will mature on December 31, 2029.

-The Bondholders will have the right to have their Bonds redeemed (i) beginning January 1, 2027 and (ii) in the case of a holder's death, bankruptcy or total permanent disability, each subject to notice, discounts and other provisions contained in this offering circular.
+The Bondholders will have the right to have their Bonds redeemed (i) beginning January 1, 2027, and (ii) in the case of a holder's death, bankruptcy or total permanent disability, each subject to notice, discounts and other provisions contained in this offering circular.
 See "Description of Bonds - Redemption Upon Death, Disability or Bankruptcy" and "Description of Bonds - Bondholder Redemption" for more information.

-The Bonds will be offered to prospective investors on a best efforts basis by Crescent Securities Group, Inc., or our "managing broker-dealer," a Texas corporation and a member of the Financial Industry Regulatory Authority, or "FINRA."
+The Bonds will be offered to prospective investors on a best-efforts basis by Crescent Securities Group, Inc., or our "managing broker-dealer," a Texas corporation and a member of the Financial Industry Regulatory Authority, or "FINRA."
 "Best efforts" means that our managing broker-dealer is not obligated to purchase any specific number or dollar amount of Bonds, but it will use its best efforts to sell the Bonds.
-Our managing broker-dealer may engage additional broker-dealers, or "selling group members," who are members of FINRA to assist in the sale of the Bonds.
+Our managing broker-dealer may engage additional broker-dealers, or "selling group members," who are members of FINRA, to assist in the sale of the Bonds.
 At each closing date, the proceeds for such closing will be disbursed to our company and Bonds relating to such proceeds will be issued to their respective investors.
-We expect to commence the sale of the Bonds as of the date on which the offering statement is declared qualified by the United States Securities and Exchange Commission, or the "SEC" and terminate the offering on December 31, 2023 or the date upon which our Manager has the right to extend this offering beyond December 31, 2023 for two consecutive six-month periods.
+We expect to commence the sale of the Bonds on the date which the offering statement is declared qualified by the United States Securities and Exchange Commission, or the "SEC," and terminate the offering on December 31, 2025 or the date upon which our Manager determines to terminate the offering, in its sole discretion.
+Notwithstanding the previous sentence, our Manager has the right to extend this offering beyond December 31, 2025 for two consecutive six-month periods.